cookiecutter/cookiecutter/README.rst

 * Supports unlimited levels of directory nesting.

-* All templating is done with Jinja2.
+* 100% of templating is done with Jinja2.
+This includes file and directory names.

 * Project templates can be in any programming language or markup format:
   Python, JavaScript, Ruby, CoffeeScript, RST, Markdown, CSS, HTML, you name